MMGM for APRIL 8, 2024

 *Please note: these posts are not a reflection of my own opinions on the books featured.
 Each blogger is responsible for their own MMGM content and I do not pre-screen reviews ahead of time, nor do I control what books they choose.
 I simply assemble the list based on the links that are emailed to me.

 Karen Yingling at Mrs. Yingling Reads always has a fantastic MMGM book to share.
-Be sure to check it out along with last Wednesday’s review of THE PARTITION PROJECT.
+Be sure to check it out along with last Friday’s THE FIRST STATE OF BEING.

 ———————————————————————